ae6rt/decap/README.md

 ### Kubernetes resource configs

-This contains yaml files that describe Kubernetes resources Aftomato needs to function.
+This contains yaml files that describe Kubernetes resources Decap needs to function.